sutrolabs/census-docs/basics/core-concept/README.md

 ## Wrapping things up

 That's it!
-Now you've got everything you need to know to get the most out of Census, but don't worry, you can still get into the nitty gritty on individual data warehouses or service destinations.
+Now you've got everything you need to know to get the most out of Census, but don't worry, you can still get into the nitty gritty on individual data warehouses or destinations.
 And we're always here to help.
 If you have any questions, just let us know!